 A TMM is where you can manage your translation memory software, translation memories, and terminology management systems.
 You can create new translation memories, edit existing phrases stored in the database, and update language based on your client’s preferences.
 You can also align documents written in other languages and store the entire text in your TM.

 The TMM essentially takes your translating device software and makes it as efficient and optimised as possible.
 Doing so helps to streamline processes for your technology translator further.
 They become quicker and more efficient, working to tighter turnarounds and offering more competitive pricing.

 You might run into the phrase translation management system (TMS), another concept altogether.
 A translation management system is a programme or group of programmes that aim to automate many parts of the language translation process.
 The translating device systems also help monitor workflow and facilitate collaboration among translators working on the same project.

 In short, a translation management system is an all-in-one solution for some translation agencies.
 It supports complex translation tasks, including workflow management, translation memory management, terminology management, reporting and machine translation.
 They help technology translators collaborate, streamline processes, and produce accurate results.

 As with all technologies, there are some drawbacks to using these technology translations software and management systems.
 The most significant drawback is “error propagation;” if a word or phrase is translated incorrectly initially, the mistranslated phrase may be repeated, exaggerating the error.
 However, the associated benefits far outweigh any drawbacks.

 Renaissance Translations’ Use of Technology

-At Renaissance Translations, we have become partners in the trados LSP partner program.
-This means that our translators will handle and manage all your projects using SDL translation software.
-This is to ensure your project is accurate and uses consistent terminology.
-Get in touch with our project managers today to discuss your translation project!
+At Renaissance Translations, we have become partners in the Trados LSP Partner Programme.
+This means that our linguists handle and manage all your projects using SDL translation software to ensure your project is accurate and uses consistent terminology.